anxkhn/azure-ai-900-exam-prep/questions.md

 You are developing a conversational AI solution that will communicate with users through multiple channels including email, Microsoft Teams, and webchat.
 Which service should you use?

-1. Text Analytics
+A.  Text Analytics
-2. Azure Bot Service
+B.  Azure Bot Service
-3. Translator
+C.  Translator
-4. Form Recognizer
+D.  Form Recognizer

 **Answer(s):** B